Voyage of the Brooklyn Saints: The Mormon exodus

-The maritime migration of the Brooklyn pioneers was part of the larger Mormon exodus from the Eastern United States to the Great Salt Lake Valley.
+The 1846 maritime migration of the Brooklyn pioneers was part of the larger Mormon exodus from the Eastern United States to the Salt Lake Valley.
 For over a decade, members of the LDS Church had been subjected to voter suppression, property destruction, looting, rape, tar and feather attacks, mob violence, massacre, and finally the death of Joseph Smith, the church founder.
 Leaders of the church repeatedly sought assistance from local, state and federal officials to deal with the abuses.
 Despite pleas for law enforcement, government officials rarely intervened to protect Latter-day Saint settlements, citing a difficult political situation or openly siding with anti-Mormon mobs.
 Efforts at self-defense made matters worse.
 Mormon communities moved from place to place seeking a safe environment.

-Government pressure
+Government response

-Brigham Young received a letter from Illinois Governor Thomas Ford, dated 8 April 1845, advising him to find a new home for his people, suggesting that they establish an independent colony in Upper California (modern Utah, Nevada, Arizona, and California), where they could live and worship as they pleased.
+Brigham Young received a letter from Illinois Governor Thomas Ford, dated 8 April 1845, advising him to find a new home for his people, suggesting that they establish an independent colony in Alta California (modern Utah, Nevada, Arizona, and California), where they could live and worship as they pleased.
 Before doing so, President Young vainly requested asylum in Arkansas from its Governor Drew, who refused them.
-The governor suggested that they go to Oregon, California, Texas, or Nebraska.
-However, Young wrote, "most of the settlers in Oregon and Texas are our old enemies, the mobocrats of Missouri... and should we attempt to march to Oregon without the government throwing a protective shield over us, Missouri's crimes would lead her first to misinterpret our intentions [and]... to fan a flame too hot for us to encounter."
-A delegation sent to Washington, D.C., in March, 1844, requested authorization for a "protective shield" of 100,000 armed volunteers, but such an action was deemed likely to provoke international complications with Great Britain.
+The governor suggested that they go to Oregon Territory, Alta California, the Republic of Texas, or Nebraska Territory.
+However, Orson Hyde wrote, "most of the settlers in Oregon and Texas are our old enemies, the mobocrats of Missouri ... and should we attempt to march to Oregon without the government throwing a protective shield over us, Missouri's crimes would lead her first to misinterpret our intentions [and] ... to fan a flame too hot for us to encounter."
+A delegation sent to Washington, D.C. in March 1844 requested authorization for a "protective shield" of 100,000 armed volunteers, but such an action was deemed likely to provoke international complications with Great Britain.
 Illinois Congressman Stephen A. Douglas, an ally of James K. Polk, privately provided the Latter-day Saint delegation with a map of Oregon and a copy of Frémont's path-finding report.
 Douglas urged church leaders "not to wait for government action but to strike out for Oregon, and if at the end of five years Congress would not receive [them] into the Union, [they] would have a government of [their] own."